 You may need to change or dispose of air conditioning Freon (a trademarked name for refrigerant) often because of leaks in a system.
-Several signs of being low on Freon are frost buildup in the interior unit, increased electric bills, and the air conditioning unit blowing cool air at night and warm air in the daytime.
-Proper Freon disposal is important because when handled incorrectly, Freon can hurt both people and the environment.
+Several signs of running low are frost buildup in the interior unit, increased electric bills, and the air conditioning unit blowing cool air at night and warm air in the daytime.
+Proper Freon disposal is important because when handled incorrectly, it can hurt both people and the environment.

 How to Dispose of Freon Properly

-Never try to vent Freon yourself, as it damages human health and the environment.
+Never try to vent refrigerant yourself, as it damages human health and the environment.
 Plus, doing so is illegal.

 Why You Shouldn’t Just Throw Away Freon